Release date: 21st December 2018

 The Wire (UK):

 Howlround has made tape-based noise experiments in one fashion or another for nearly a decade.
-Their first release, The Ghosts of Bush released in 2012 on Howlround’s own Fog Signals label, was an homage the BBC Workshop.
+Their first release, The Ghosts of Bush released in 2012 on Howlround’s own Fog Signals label, was an homage to the BBC Workshop.
 It was composed using only recordings of the natural acoustic sounds of the Bush House, home of the BBC World Services for seven decades until it’s final broadcast in 2012, captured in the tucked away corners of the building in the wee hours of the night and then dubbed in the basement studio, using the last of the Workshop’s reel-to-reels.
 The album itself is a montage of articulated noise movements, with veiled meanings.
 Much of Howlround’s material since has latched onto this approach, providing a tenable foreground for the nuanced, interpretive noise that follows.

 Howlround started out as the duo of Chris Weaver and Robin the Fog.
 Both members compiled field recordings and other sounds and moved them to reel-to-reel tapes which Robin would drape across and around various things and over long distances to increase the chance for inconsistent playback, and Chris, behind the controls of the output, tweaked levels and added drabs to the iridescent loops.
 But since 2015, when Weaver took on a residency in Dubai, Robin has taken the title on solo.